Only registered customers who have purchased subscription access to this section of the library can leave a review.

 Key Innovation

 Unlike traditional concepts relying on exotic matter or large-scale negative energy, this proposal achieves spacetime curvature through the accumulation of quantum field interaction energy in a resonant, topologically closed lattice of nanoscale cavities embedded in BEC environments.
-These structures are externally synchronized via phase-coherent laser arrays and can be configured to pulse gravitational potential gradients asymmetrically.
+The proposed framework explores whether distributed vacuum-energy asymmetries and synchronized compensation-field configurations could, in principle, generate effective spacetime-deformation-like transport effects without requiring direct macroscopic metric engineering.

 Core Components